 - If recurrent UTIs develop post cessation of prophylaxis (2 or more UTIs in 6 months or 3 or more UTIs in 12 months), appropriate investigations have already been done and shown no abnormality and there are no other concerning symptoms then a further course of prophylaxis may be considered.
 The ongoing need for antibiotic prophylaxis should be reviewed again after 3 months.

 - Chronic pulmonary reactions and chronic active hepatitis, occasionally leading to hepatic necrosis, can occur rarely in patients treated with nitrofurantoin.
 They are generally associated with long-term therapy (usually after six months).
-If an ongoing need for antibiotic prophylaxis is required post 6mths exposure to nitrofurantoin, an alternative antibiotic is advised where possible.
+If an ongoing need for antibiotic prophylaxis is required post 6-month exposure to nitrofurantoin, an alternative antibiotic is advised where possible.
 Seek advice from Microbiologist or ID if necessary.